Fostering a culture that empowers individuals

 Students participating in an event

-Ratio of Women as New-Graduate Hires in Planning Positions (Non-Consolidated) |
+Ratio of Women as New-Graduate Hires in Planning Positions

-Career Design Support
+Career Design Support for Women Through External Training

-Besides in-house training programs, we also make a point of having employees participate in training for women in management and leader development programs run by a non-profit organization*1.
-The aims are to encourage women to consider their careers and learn new job approaches and working styles through acquisition of knowledge about diversity and other trends and developments and by building networks with women in other companies.
-Employees are further motivated by having to report back to management after the training.
-Through interaction with outside parties, women will acquire leadership skills consistent with external expectations and develop into human resources who will lead Alps Alpine into the future.
+As an ongoing initiative, Alps Alpine has employees participate in leader development training for women run by a non-profit organization*1.
+The aims are to have them gain knowledge about diversity and other trends and developments and build networks with women in other companies that they can tap for their own career development.
+Employees are further motivated by having to report back to the company at large after the training.
+Through interaction with outside parties, women will acquire leadership skills consistent with external expectations and develop into human resources who can lead Alps Alpine into the future.
+The company also has an in-house program, Naname 1-on-1, allowing women to consult with women in managerial or engineering roles in other departments about their careers.

 At a presentation for the CEO

-Diversity Management Training (for Men as Managers)
+Diversity Management Training for Managers

 *1 J-Win (Japan Women’s Innovative Network) is an NPO that promotes and supports diversity management and women’s leadership development in Japanese companies.